exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 <i>15105 Wizarding</i> was one I was very interested in, but it had the same issue as <i>The End</i>; it's a game very clearly built to model a specific experience, in this case, the Harry Potter books.
 It's not bad by any means, just too entrenched in that specific universe to interest me.

 Okay, and now the actual plays, such as they are.
 I left out the one for <i>State Cinema</i> since there's not much to it.
+These are probably completely uninteresting.

 #### 1510 Damned